pvdz/zeparser3/tests/testcases/export_declaration/legacy_meaning_of_x0060asyncx0060_cant_save_this_export_from_failing_in_SCRIPT_mode.md

 `````
 throws: Parser error!
-  Can only export async functions (not arrows), did not find a function
+  Can only export async functions (not arrows), did not find a function (at EOF)

 export async
        ^------- error